Who were the biggest bodybuilders of all time?

 Competition Weight: 279lbs

 The next beast on the list is Egyptian IFBB Pro, Nasser El Sonbaty.

 Born October 15, 1965, Sonbaty began his bodybuilding career in 1983, competing in his first competition in 1985.

 Sonbaty made his debut appearance on the Mr. Olympia stage in 1994, placing 7th, and competed in approximately fifty-three IFBB Pro shows throughout his career.

 He’s known for wearing his trademark “round spectacles” during training and posing.
-And, it’s believed that his nickname, “The Professor,” came about because of his fluency in several languages.
+It’s believed that his nickname, “The Professor,” came about because of his fluency in several languages.

-During the offseason, Sonbaty was known to reach up to 330lbs, trimming down to 279lbs for competitions.
+During the offseason, Sonbaty reached up to 330lbs, trimming down to 279lbs for competitions.

 8. Zack Kahn

 Zack “King” Kahn is an absolute beast and one of the most underrated bodybuilders in the sport.

 When you think about mass monsters, the usual names spring to mind, like Dorian Yates, Paul Dillet, and Ronnie Coleman.